sage-code/maj/alphabet.md

 Letter "g" followed by {`a`,`u`,`o`,`y`,`w`,`h`} or any consonant becomes hard `g` = `ğ`.
 This sound is produced similar to `k` except it is vibrated.
 The IPA symbol for hard `g` is actually "g".
 It sounds similar to `g` in "guitar".

-* goxa = ğoxa => IPA: "goʃa" = "left"
+* goxa => MAJ:"göxa" => IPA: "goʃa" = "left"
-* agra = ağra => IPA: "agra" = "farmer"
+* agra => MAJ:"agra" => IPA: "agra" = "farmer"

 **notes:**

 In all Romance languages "g" is problematic.
 Italian and Romanian is using groups "ge", "gi" for soft "g" and "ghe", "ghi" for hard "g".
 This method is problematic.
 Sound "d͡ʒa" or "d͡ʒu" can not be produced.

 In English and Spanish the hard "g" can be followed by silent "u".
 This method is also problematic, sound "gu" can not be produced.
-However this method can not be used convenient in Maj since "u" must be read.
+To produce "u" after "g" in Spanish you must use diaeresis: "gü", a method which was recently deprecated.

-Maj solve this problem only in Maj Script by making letter "ფ" that is always "soft g" and letter "ɤ" that is always "hard g".
-Latin "g" is converted automatically to proper IPA or Script by the conversion tools.
+Maj solve this problem by making letter "გ" for "soft g" and letter "ɤ" for "hard g".
+For print alphabet, "g" in front of "e" or "i" becomes soft, except if you use diaeresis.

 **Modified: q**